Part 2 - GUI

 In the same spirit, Terminal modules act like pluggable actions you can run against the active session (e.g., one-shot helpers, mini-workflows).
 They need more integration and work should often be done client and server side but it keeps the UI thin while letting you grow capabilities by adding Python modules and minimal modifications.

-Batcave let you install new tools from a github organisation directly on the TeamServer.
+Batcave lets you install new tools from a GitHub organization directly on the TeamServer.

 └─$ ll TerminalModules